-In my reading of the poker literature, I've noticed that most of the discussions of strategy focus on pre-flop action.
+In my reading of the poker literature I've noticed that most discussions of beginner poker strategy focus on pre-flop action.

 This is understandable and sensible.
 Solid pre-flop strategy avoids problems and limits the number of difficult decisions you will need to make.

-The best analyses of strategy turn to the nuances of post-flop play.
+But the best analyses of poker strategy turn to the nuances of post-flop play.
 In fact, a trend is emerging at the upper levels.
 The top players specifically recommend violating many of the "basic" principles of pre-flop play.

 Position is king, queen ... prince, princess and court jester all rolled into one.